 A good relocation policy doesn’t just give you consistency and efficiency with all your relocations throughout the year.
 When taking the right questions and goals into account, your company’s relocation policy can have a serious impact on your talent management goals.
-SHRM notes 86 percent of new hires decide to leave within the first six months, so making a strong first impression as they relocate is critical.
+SHRM notes nearly one third of new hires decide to leave within the first six months, so making a strong first impression as they relocate is critical.

 Industry best practice indicates it is good to review your relocation policy at least once a year, and the start of the year can be a good time to do so.
 Here are three questions you should ask yourself as you head into 2016: